 |Cell Diameter||11.6 mm||7.9 mm||7.9 mm||5.8 mm|

 |Cell Height||5.4 mm||3.6 mm||5.4 mm||3.6 mm|

 |Zinc Air mAh||600 mAh||160 mAh||280 mAh||90 mAh|

 Disposable hearing aid batteries are typically sold in packages or cards of five individual batteries.

-Take note of the coloured plastic tabs that prevent air from contacting the zinc inside the battery while providing a quick size reference.
+Note the coloured plastic tabs that prevent air from contacting the zinc inside the battery while providing a quick size reference.

-Changing a Disposable Hearing Aid Battery
+How to Change a Disposable Hearing Aid Battery

 Also, wash your hands thoroughly before handling hearing aid batteries.
-Dirt and grease from your hands can transfer to the battery and then into your hearing aids, which may cause damage.
+Dirt and grease from your hands can transfer to the battery and into your hearing aids, which may cause damage.

 Battery life usually ranges from three to ten days or more.
 How long your hearing aid battery will last depends on:

 - the amplification setting of the hearing aid